Mike11199/applyYourSelf---Job-Tracker/README.md

   const {toggleSidebar, logoutUser, user} = useAppContext()

-//optional chaining to show user.name if user exists on the logout button and invoke the logout function on button click in the appContext file.
+//optional chaining to show user.name if the user exists on the button to toggle the logout button div
+//button to logout invokes the logout function on button click which exists in the appContext.js file
 <FaUserCircle/>
         {user?.name}
         <FaCaretDown/>